msrasimsir/3L-PDP-Instances/README.md

-# 3L-PDP-Instances
-These instances are generated for Pickup and Delivery Problem with split loading, transshipment and three-dimensional loading constraints.
-## Benchmark Instances
+# 3L-PDPSLT Benchmark Instances

-This repository contains the benchmark instances used in the computational experiments of the study:

-"Pickup and Delivery Problem with Split Loads, Transshipments and Three-Dimensional Loading Constraints"
+This repository contains the benchmark instances used in the computational experiments of the study: "Pickup and Delivery Problem with Split Loads, Transshipments and Three-Dimensional Loading Constraints"

 ## Dataset Structure